 Check the latest edition of GlobalTalk, the Foreign Languages newsletter, for the latest happenings in the department!

 Attention: New requirements for the Foreign Language Major

 The following checksheets list the new requirements in the 2014-2015 Undergraduate Catalog:

-- Spanish Conversation Table - Come join the Spanish Conversation Table!!!
-Starting September 3, 2014 in Wesleyan Hall on the 3rd floor.
-It will be held every Wednesday from 1:00-2:00.
+- Conversation Table - Come join the Spanish Conversation Table!!!
+Starting January 21, 2015 in Wesleyan Hall on the 3rd floor.
+It will be held every Wednesday from 2:00-2:50.
 Beginning Spanish speakers always welcome.
 Hope to see you there.

-- Congratulations to Lauren Daley for representing the Department of Foreign Languages and winning the College of Arts and Sciences' Three Minute Thesis competition.
-This exciting competition involved Lauren explaining her research to a wide audience in under three minutes.
-She will now represent the College of Arts and Sciences in the university-wide competition against other colleges' winners.
+- Congratulations to Danae Thackerson for representing the Department of Foreign Languages and winning both the College of Arts and Sciences' and the campus wide Three Minute Thesis competition.
+This exciting competition involved Danae explaining her research to a wide audience in under three minutes.

 - Foreign Languages Newsletter Fall 2012 - GlobalTalk

 - New Study Shows Brain Benefits Of Bilingualism